Béatrice Nussberger

 Hybridization between wild and domestic animals often results in lower levels of viability and fertility of hybrid offspring and may lead to genetic extinction.
 The locally endangered European wildcat (Felis silvestris silvestris) does hybridize with the domestic cat.
-I am interested in the impact of this hybridization on the Wildcats.
-During my PhD I developed genetic SNP-markers to distinguish between wildcats, domestic cats and their admixed progeny.
-I then inferred the hybridization rate of wildcats in Switzerland.
-I am currently still working on this theme, but on a larger scale.
-My findings should help defining conservation priorities for wildcat populations.
+I am interested in the impact of this hybridization on wildcats.
+During my Ph.D., I developed genetic SNP-markers to distinguish between wildcats, domestic cats, and their admixed progeny.
+I am leading the Swiss wildcat monitoring project for the Federal Office for the Environment, aiming to survey the distribution, density, and hybridization of wildcats in Switzerland.
+Our findings should help define conservation priorities for wildcat populations.

 2009 - 2013 | Ph.D. at the IEBES, University of Zurich, Switzerland |